Mavis Wilton: Characterisation

-Mavis Riley's 1971 cameo appearance proved to be a hit with viewers, persuading the producers of Coronation Street to make her a regular character.
+Mavis Riley's 1971 guest appearance proved to be a hit with viewers, persuading the producers of Coronation Street to make her a regular character.
 It has been reported that Barlow based her portrayal of Mavis on a woman she had seen working in Granada studios (where Coronation Street is filmed) as well as "dozens of northern women she had seen battered into submission by worry".
 Discussing the woman who inspired Mavis's characterisation, Barlow said, "She had a strong core, but didn't show it.
 She was desperate to be liked but she didn't want to appear pushy."

 Discussing her character, Barlow described Mavis as a "soppy thing", adding "she had great integrity, and she was a very loyal person.
 She would stick by her morality.
 She was a mouse to begin with, and then she met [her future husband] Derek and ... she learnt to be quite tough."
 In Daran Little's book The Coronation Street Story Mavis is described as a "very creative person".
 She often met men through her creative endeavours, but her status as a spinster often led to feelings of bitterness, and she resented that her friend Emily had married two men before she had married once.
 Her lack of male attention led Mavis to be labelled the "eternal virgin" of Coronation Street.
 The serial's New Zealand broadcaster TVNZ described her as "flighty and romantic".